kind-grape/vault_integrations/aws_auth/README.md

 The signature used to authenticate to Vault is a PKCS7 certificate that is part of the AWS Instance Identity Document.
 This certificate can be fetched from the EC2 metadata API with $(curl -s http://169.254.169.254/latest/dynamic/instance-identity/pkcs7 | tr -d '\n') and will then be part of the body of data sent with the login request.

 ## AWS ec2 auth configs [demo running on AWS]
-Now, on the same vault server we enabled IAM aws auth, let's create create another role in aws to authenticate using ec2 method
+On the same vault server we enabled IAM aws auth, let's create create another role in aws to authenticate using ec2 method
 ```
 vault write auth/aws/role/gitlab-role-ec2 auth_type=ec2 policies=myapp max_ttl=500h bound_ec2_instance_id=<instance_id>
 ```